• Skip to primary navigation

 Non-dairy provolone or smoked gouda would be good here.
 Or you could add slices of avocado.

-If you’re not into the hot pink color of the sandwich, simply leave the beets out.
+Not into the hot pink color of the sandwich?
+Simply leave the beets out.

 Once the skillet is pretty much dry, turn off the heat.
 Add a spoonful of tahini to the mixture.